Exede satellite internet review

 Long-Term Exede Internet Review (May 2012-2016)

-NOTE: There is a a lot of amount of information in the comments at the bottom of this review, feel free to ask your own Exede questions there or share your own satellite internet experiences!
+NOTE: There is a a lot of information in the comments at the bottom of this review, feel free to ask your own Exede questions there or share your own satellite internet experiences!
 Thank you, –JD

 About this article: I am not affiliated with Exede, nor do I make any money from them if you signup for their service.
 I ordered their service in May 2012 (when it first came out), shortly after that I wrote this review and have been using Exede ever since.
 In September 2012 I emailed their tech support for help with an issue related to the late night free zone, they resolved that issue.
 In January 2013 they read this review and asked if they could interview me and I said yes.

 [START IMPORTANT NOTE]